tsjk/docker-core-lightning/README.md

 E.g. `bind-addr=0.0.0.0:9735`.

 The access to this port is then restricted by the way you map this conainer port.
-For example, adding a `-p 127.0.0.1:9735:9735` will only allow access to that port via the host's loopback interface.
+For example, adding a `-p 127.0.0.1:9735:9735` to the `docker run` command will only allow access to that port via the host's loopback interface.

 If you aim to be connectable via clearnet, allowing wide access to that port by binding it to your network interface - or all interfaces